 In this survey, five states indicated that initiatives to coordinate care for dual eligible beneficiaries were in place in FY 2013; all of these initiatives were outside the CMS financial alignment demonstration and centered on enrolling this population in comprehensive MCOs or in managed long-term care plans.
 In FY 2014, ten states noted new or expanded initiatives for dual eligible beneficiaries, five of which related to the implementation of a financial alignment demonstration.
-In FY 2015, 19 states noted plans to implement an initiative focused on this population, of which 13 planned to implement a financial alignment demonstration.20 Initiatives outside of the financial alignment demonstrations included alignment of Medicare Advantage Special Needs Plans for dual eligible beneficiaries (D-SNPs) with Medicaid MCOs and enrollment of dual eligible beneficiaries in comprehensive Medicaid MCOs (for acute care services) or managed long-term care.
+In FY 2015, 19 states noted plans to implement an initiative focused on this population, of which 13 planned to implement a financial alignment demonstration.
+In FY 2015, 19 states noted plans to implement an initiative soutside of the financial alignment demonstrations included alignment of Medicare Advantage Special Needs Plans for dual eligible beneficiaries (D-SNPs) with Medicaid MCOs and enrollment of dual eligible beneficiaries in comprehensive Medicaid MCOs (for acute care services) or managed long-term care.